 - Monitoring small order activity.
-Card testing fraudsters often try placing multiple small orders at once or within a very short time frame.
+Card testing fraudsters typically place multiple small orders at once or within a very short period of time.
 These purchases may be on the same card or dozens of different ones.
-The main point?
-They’re trying to test out their stolen card numbers to 1) see if they work and 2) determine how much the limit is on them.
 Keep an eye on orders of small amounts and analyze any out-of-the-ordinary spikes in them.
 It very well could be card cracking at work.

-- Watch out for foreign IP addresses.
+- Giving foreign IP addresses extra scrutiny.
 The majority of card cracking fraud comes from outside the U.S., so be wary of small orders coming from foreign locations—especially if the shipping costs more than the product itself.
 If you’re not looking to run a global business, you might even consider blocking all foreign IP addresses just to be safe.

-- Build a blacklist.
-If you expect someone has been testing cards with your business, put them on a customer blacklist and ban them from future purchases.
+- Building a blacklist.
+If you expect someone has been testing cards with your business, put their information on a customer blacklist and ban them from future purchases.
 Stats show that card cracking fraudsters are often repeat offenders, usually committing fraud an additional 3 to 4 times.